nelsonportela/mediainfo-browser/README.md

 # Media Info Web Browser

+> **⚠️ Disclaimer**: This application is completely "vibe coded" - meaning an AI did all the heavy lifting while a human occasionally said "make it work" and "add more features."
+The result is a surprisingly functional codec compatibility analyzer that somehow evolved from a simple file browser.
+If you find any questionable design decisions, blame the robots! 🤖⚡

-A clean and minimal web UI for browsing video files and displaying their metadata using ffprobe.
+A clean and modern web UI for browsing video files and analyzing their codec compatibility for streaming devices like Fire TV Stick, with real-time analysis and smart caching.

-## Features
+## ✨ Key Features

-- 🎬 Browse video files and folders with a clean, modern interface
+- 🎬 **Media Browser**: Clean, responsive interface for browsing video files and folders
-- 📊 Display detailed video metadata (codec, resolution, duration, bitrate, etc.)
-- � Multiple audio track support with channel information
-- 📝 Subtitle track detection (embedded and external files)
+- 📊 **Codec Analysis**: Comprehensive compatibility checking for streaming devices
+- ⚡ **Smart Caching**: Instant dashboard loading with server-side cache persistence
+- � **Real-time Progress**: Live progress updates during bulk library analysis
+- 🎯 **Compatibility Focus**: Specifically designed for Jellyfin → Fire Stick streaming pipelines
-- �📱 Responsive design that works on desktop and mobile
+- 📱 **Mobile Friendly**: Responsive design that works everywhere
-- 🗂️ Folder navigation with breadcrumb support
-- 🎯 Support for common video formats (MP4, MKV, AVI, MOV, etc.)
-- 🐳 Docker support for easy deployment
+- 🐳 **Docker Ready**: Complete containerization with automated builds
+- 📋 **Export Support**: CSV export of problematic files for further analysis

+## 🚀 New in v1.1.x

+### Smart Caching System
+- **Instant Loading**: Dashboard shows cached results immediately (no waiting!)
+- **Cross-Device**: Server-side cache works across all devices
+- **Manual Refresh**: Clean refresh button when you need fresh data
+- **Persistent**: Cache survives server restarts

+### Modular Architecture
+- **90% HTML Reduction**: Cleaned up from 1,762 to 175 lines
+- **Organized Structure**: Separate CSS, JavaScript, and HTML files
+- **Better Maintainability**: Clean separation of concerns
+- **Enhanced Performance**: Optimized loading and real-time updates

+### Enhanced Analysis
+- **Two-Line Progress**: File count and current filename on separate lines
+- **Detailed Statistics**: Comprehensive codec breakdown and compatibility metrics
+- **Issue Categorization**: Audio, video, and combined compatibility problems
+- **Size Information**: File sizes included in problematic files list

 ## Quick Start with Docker (Recommended)